dawit3000/catool/cran-comments.md

 ## Vignettes and documentation

 Includes a comprehensive walkthrough vignette covering compensation logic, usage examples, and flexible support for individual and batch analysis:
 📄 [https://dawit3000.github.io/catool/articles/catool-walkthrough.html](https://dawit3000.github.io/catool/articles/catool-walkthrough.html)

 ## Submission notes

-* Version 1.0.1 reflects enhancements based on final pre-CRAN testing, including:
+* This version (1.0.1) is a resubmission to address CRAN feedback from 1.0.0.
+The earlier version was rejected due to one non-standard top-level file (`README.html`) and an automated NOTE about a short interval since the last submission.
+* The file `README.html` has now been excluded via `.Rbuildignore`.
+* The short interval NOTE ("Days since last update: 4") was due to a necessary correction and is acknowledged here.
+* Additional updates in this version include:

-  * Cleaned output formatting for summary tables
+  * Cleaned and consistent output formatting for summary tables
-  * Consistent use of all-uppercase column names
+  * All-uppercase column names across outputs
-  * Optional weighted-blend compensation logic used in the Shiny app only
+  * Optional weighted-blend logic (used only in Shiny app interface)
-* All exported functions are documented and include examples
+* All exported functions are documented and include examples.
-* All console output is removed or made suppressible
+* All console output is removed or made suppressible.
-* `globalVariables()` used to eliminate visible binding notes
+* `globalVariables()` used to eliminate visible binding notes.
-* LICENSE file removed; `License: AGPL-3` declared properly in DESCRIPTION
+* LICENSE file removed; `License: AGPL-3` declared properly in DESCRIPTION.

 ## Reverse dependencies